-For the purpose of our visitor badge process, the school day is defined as 7:45-2:45 (6-11, Sunset), 8:15-3:15 (1-5, Sunset), 8:30-2:30 (K-1, Dadeland), 8:30-3:30 (2-5, Dadeland), and 8:30-2:30 (K-1, Gateway).
-Any visitors to the campus during that time must report to the front office and present a valid U.S. government issued photo ID in order to gain admittance through our security system.
+Any visitors to the campus during school hours must report to the front office and present a valid U.S. government issued photo ID in order to gain admittance through our security system.
 All visitors are required to wear their visitor identification while on school property.